 With Archive One AI, the documents are automatically classified which eliminates manual pre-sorting, then locates and reads the information pertaining to the specific document class.
 The information from the digital document is then extracted automatically and efficiently with Archive One Capture. tagging the documents with different “search” terms.
-This enables organizations to easily retrieve and classify information with fewer errors and significantly lesser time and minimal input from the user as compared to manual indexing.
+This enables organizations to easily retrieve and classify information with fewer errors and significantly less time and minimal input from the user than manual indexing.

 Archive One does this all very quickly in the background.
 It then generates an output the user can easily understand eliminating time spent comprehending the document.
 The user interface is also designed to be as intuitive as possible, eliminating errors and maximizing productivity.

 Automatic Document Classification with Archive One AI

 Manual Document Classification is time-consuming and can be inconsistent.
-Some companies have their own records information specialists who classifies the data, but oftentimes for most companies, the task is being done by people within the organization once a document is introduced.
+Some companies have their own records information specialists who classify the data, but oftentimes for most companies, the task is done by people within the organization once a document is introduced.
 This is when problems arise as proper document classification requires planning and more time in executing it.
 With higher volumes come the added difficulty in properly classifying the documents.

-With Machine Learning technology, Archive One AI gets better with regular use as it remembers data from every captured document, enhancing the classification accuracy and speed.
-Removing this burden from staff not only improves the capture of business data and records, but also enables them to easily retrieve documents whenever the need arises.
+With Machine Learning technology, Archive One AI improves with regular use as it remembers data from every captured document, enhancing the classification accuracy and speed.
+Removing this burden from staff not only improves the capture of business data and records but also enables them to easily retrieve documents whenever the need arises.